Monitoring Mindless Munching by Mirabai Holland ©2013

-It’s important to get enough calcium, Vitamin D in your diet for our bone health.
+It’s important to get enough calcium, Vitamin D in your bone healthy diet.
 As we age bodies become less efficient at absorbing these nutrients.

 Here are some recommendations.